 What Kind of MLB Bets Can I Make in 2020?

 While football and basketball are the two most-popular sports to bet on in the U.S., MLB betting is king of summer and growing in popularity year-in and year-out.
-Every game is available at top online sportsbooks, as are futures markets.
+Every game is available at top online betting sites, as are futures markets.